Towns and villages of the Llucmajor Region

 Llucmajor lies adjacent to the neighbouring municipalities of Campos, Algaida, Montuïri, Porreres and Palma de Mallorca.
-Conveniently, it is just 21km from the Son Sant Joan International Airport and 24km from the city of Palma.
+Conveniently, it is just 21 kilometres from the Son Sant Joan International Airport and 24 kilometres from the city of Palma.

 The scenery of Llucmajor comprises mountains and cultivated fields with orange, lemon and olive groves.
 Here you’ll also find beautiful coves and cliffs with amazing coastline sea views.

 Much of what the region has to offer ties closely with the rural Mallorcan way of life.
 The area provides relaxation and a variety of facilities for outdoor activities such as golf, hiking, cycling and water sports.

 If you wish to relax the days away, the southern coast boasts many stunning calas with turquoise sea and sand or gravel beaches.
 Here, you’ll find S’Arenal, the last stretch of Playa de Palma, the sandy cove of Cala Pí and many rocky sea accesses.

 Along the Llucmajor coastline, there are several sixteenth century defensive stone towers which now serve as excellent viewpoints.
 Some of the most well-preserved watch towers are found in the areas of Cala Pi, S´Estalella, and Cap Blanc.